lukasturcani/stk/docs/source/index.rst

     database_dump = False

 ``progress.json`` is also a population dump file.
-This population hold every generation of the GA as a subpopulation.
+This population holds every generation of the GA as a subpopulation.
 This is quite useful if you want to analyse the output of the GA generation-wise.
 It can be turned off with